AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-5-1-0-sp3.md

 ## Prerequisites

-To align with the standard DITA practices, ensure that the scope = `external` attribute is not applied to internal links.
-This attribute is intended exclusively for references that point to external resources.
-Using it for internal links can lead to disrupted workflows, and create issues in the content lifecycle.
-Review and correct such instances to maintain smooth, and reliable operations during and after the upgrade.
+As per standard DITA behavior, the scope=`external` attribute must not be applied to internal links, as it is intended only for references to external resources.
+Applying this attribute to internal links may disrupt workflows.
+For content managed in Experience Manager Guides, use the default scope=`local` or key-based references instead.

 ## Upgrade to 5.1.0 Service Pack 3 release of Experience Manager Guides